chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 Android OS build
 ****************

-* tc2_fvp with TC_GPU=false  : this supports Android display with swiftshader (software rendering);
+* tc2_fvp with ``TC_GPU=false``  : this supports Android display with swiftshader (software rendering);
-* tc2_fvp with TC_GPU=true   : this supports Android display with mali GPU (hardware rendering).
-GPU DDK source code is available only to licensee partners (support@arm.com).
+* tc2_fvp with ``TC_GPU=true``  : this supports Android display with mali GPU (hardware rendering).
+GPU DDK source code is available only to licensee partners (please contact support@arm.com).

-The Android images can be built with or without authentication enabled using Android Verified Boot (AVB).
+The Android images can be built with or without authentication enabled using Android Verified Boot (AVB) through the use of the ``-a`` option.
 AVB build is done in userdebug mode and takes a longer time to boot as the images are verified.

-The ``-a`` option does not influence the way the system boots, rather it adds an optional sanity check on the prerequisite images.
+This option does not influence the way the system boots, rather it adds an optional sanity check on the prerequisite images.

 Android based stack takes considerable time to build, so start the build and go grab a cup of coffee!